4 min read

 "Passport."

-It was a command, not a question.
+A command, not a question.

 He flicked through the pages monotonously, grunting as he handed it to another equally emotionless soldier.